 His mom looked where Leifi stood beside the berry bushes.
-In a few weeks the berries would ripen, and Leifi would often wander from the store for a few minutes to pick berries.
-It was his favorite place to stand quietly, lost in thoughts.
+In a few weeks, the berries would ripen, and Leifi would often wander from the store for a few minutes to pick berries.
+It was his favourite place to stand quietly, lost in thoughts.
 That’s why Leifi was known as Mina-Skan: the man who stands beside the berry bushes.

 Walter knew now was not the time to argue.
 He wolfed down his mother’s eggs and fresh bannock.
 Then he ran like the wind.

 Scene 3 – Big Black River Station, 1936

 This was Leifi’s world.
 Here, at the mouth of Big Black River, where the river meets Lake Winnipeg and the north end of the lake is twenty miles away.
 He established his fish station ten years ago.

 Leifi glanced toward the tent.
 Walter was in animated conversation with his mother.
 Leifi chuckled to himself.
 He turned to walk toward the little camp, which served as his office, bedroom and store and was home for the next two months.
 He walked past the berry bushes, thinking about the lush berries that would adorn the bushes in a month.